 Degree programs set their own application deadlines, which must be no later than January 15.
 Many deadlines are much earlier; applicants should check with their prospective programs.
-It is generally advantageous to the applicant to complete the application well in advance of the deadline.
+The deadline to apply is program specific.
+Please visit departments & deadlines to view the deadline for an intended program.

 International students considering application to Washington University for graduate study should have a general familiarity with academic practices and university customs in the United States.
 All international students are required to present evidence of their ability to support themselves financially during graduate study.
 International students whose native language is not English must submit score reports from the Test of English as a Foreign Language (TOEFL).
 The test should be taken in time for results to reach Washington University directly from ETS before the application deadline.

 To be eligible for a TOEFL waiver the applicant must have completed a full-time bachelor's or master's degree from a regionally accredited university located in the United States.
 Please note that the entire program of study must have been completed at the institution.

 categories of admission

 Students are admitted to the Graduate School as full-time candidates for a specific degree program.
 There are also two ways to take graduate courses without admission to candidacy for a degree: as a Student Not Candidate for a Degree (SNCD) or as an Unclassified Graduate Student.